 Collectors are drawn to items with unusual aspects that make them stand out from others.
 The following eight miners' candlesticks differ from the standard pattern by having holes, or perforations, in their handles, thumb levers and thimbles.
 The perforations are purely decorative and take the form of round holes or slots.

-In Wilson & Bobrink's book, A Collector's Guide to Antique Miners' Candlesticks, only 10 examples of sticks with perforations are illustrated among the multitude of candlesticks shown.
+They are fairly uncommon - in Wilson & Bobrink's book, A Collector's Guide to Antique Miners' Candlesticks, only 10 examples of sticks with perforations are illustrated among the multitude of candlesticks shown.